-- (6) In areas of Texas where most residents are non-English speakers, signs and other written warnings or information required by this subchapter may be posted in the predominant language, in addition to English. - (7) Variations of the language of the required safety signs in Figure: 25 TAC §265.190(e)(5) are allowed if the language of the safety signs is substantially equivalent to the language in Figure: 25 TAC §265.190(e)(5) and local swimming pool and spa regulatory officials approve the variation before the sign is posted in the pool yard. - (f) Rescue equipment.
+(6) In areas of Texas where the majority of residents are non-English speaking, in addition to signs in English, signs and other written warnings or information required by the rules in this subchapter may be posted in the predominant language.

+(7) Variations of the language of the required safety signs in Figure: 25 TAC $\S265.190(f)(5)$ are allowed if the language of the safety signs is substantially equivalent to the language in Figure: 25 TAC $\S265.190(f)(5)$ and if local regulatory officials that regulate swimming pools and spas approve the variations before the sign is posted in the pool yard.

+- (g) Rescue equipment.
 A pool must have at least one ring buoy with throwing rope and a reaching pole for every 2000 square feet of pool surface area up to 6000 square feet.
-A pool with more than 6000 square feet of surface area must have an additional ring buoy, throw rope, and reaching pole for each additional 4000 square feet of surface area or fraction thereof.
-Reaching poles and ring buoys with rope must be visible and readily accessible from all areas of the pool yard. - (1) The reaching pole must be light, strong, non-telescoping, and at least 12 feet long.
-The pole must be constructed of fiberglass or other material that does not conduct electricity and must have a body hook or shepherd's crook with blunted ends attached. - (2) The throwing rope must be 1/4-inch to 3/8-inch in diameter and at least two-thirds the maximum width of the pool in length.
-A USCG-approved ring buoy must be attached to the throwing rope. - (g) Certain safety requirements for spas. - (1) Safety signs, for spas constructed on or after the effective date of this section or safety signs replaced at spas constructed before the effective date of this section, must be securely mounted, readily visible to spa users, and inside the spa enclosure, as required in Figure: 25 TAC §265.190(g)(1).
+If the pool has over 6000 square feet of surface area an additional ring buoy, throw rope, and reaching pole must be provided for each additional 4000 square feet of surface area or fraction thereof.
+The reaching poles and ring buoys with rope must be visible and readily accessible from all areas of the pool yard. - (1) The reaching pole must be light, strong, non-telescoping, and at least 12 feet long.
+The pole must be constructed of fiberglass or other material that does not conduct electricity and must have a body hook or shepherd's crook with blunted ends attached. - (2) The throwing rope must be 1/4-inch to 3/8-inch in diameter, with a length at least two-thirds the maximum width of the pool.
+A USCG-approved ring buoy, maximum 24-inches in diameter, must be attached to the throwing rope. - (h) Certain safety requirements for spas. - (1) Signs for spas constructed on or after the effective date of this subchapter or safety signs that are replaced at spas constructed before the effective date of this subchapter must be securely mounted and readily visible to spa users and must be inside the spa enclosure as required in Figure: 25 TAC §265.190(h)(4), Required Spa Signs. - (2) Safety signs can be combined on one sign or posted individually. - (3) Variations of the language of the required safety signs in Figure: 25 TAC §265.190(h)(4) are allowed if the language of the safety signs is substantially equivalent to the language in Figure: 25 TAC §265.190(h)(4) and if local regulatory officials that regulate swimming pools and spas approve the variations before the sign is posted in the pool yard or spa yard. - (4) Safety signs for spas constructed on or after the effective date of this subchapter, or safety signs that are replaced at pools constructed prior to the effective date of this subchapter, must be in compliance with Figure: 25 TAC 8265.190(h)(4).

-Figure: 25 TAC §265.190(g)(1)
+Figure: 25 TAC §265.190(h)(4)